saths008/screen_timed/README.md

 # screen-timed

 Ubuntu doesn't come with a screen time tracker and much of the software available is too complex or doesn't provide a nice UI.
-This project aims to provide a screen time tracker for Ubuntu by monitoring the active windows.
+This project aims to provide a screen time tracker and desktop app for Linux by monitoring the active windows.

 ![Screenshot 1](/docs/screenshots/week-screenshot.png)
 ![Screenshot 2](/docs/screenshots/day-screenshot.png)